hyerim1212/fluid-mechanics-integral-to-differential/README.md

 Open the desired notebook inside the `simulations` directory.

-> Run Jupyter from the repository root unless a notebook contains different path instructions.
-This allows the notebook to locate its corresponding `src` modules correctly.
+Run Jupyter from the repository root unless a notebook contains different path instructions.
+This allows the notebook to locate its corresponding source modules correctly.

 ---

 ## Verification Protocol

-Each computational result should satisfy the following checks.
+Each computational result should satisfy both physical and computational checks.

-### Physical checks
+### Physical Checks

-* Mass is conserved under steady incompressible conditions.
+* Mass must be conserved under steady incompressible conditions.
-* Momentum is treated as a vector.
+* Momentum must be treated as a vector.
-* Pressure-force directions are determined using control-surface normals.
+* Pressure-force directions must be determined from the control-surface orientation.
-* The force exerted by the fluid on a solid is opposite to the force exerted by the solid on the fluid.
+* The force exerted by the fluid on a solid must be opposite to the force exerted by the solid on the fluid.
-* Units are dimensionally consistent.
+* Units must be dimensionally consistent.
-* Limiting cases produce physically reasonable results.
+* Limiting cases must produce physically reasonable results.

-### Computational checks
+### Computational Checks

-* Invalid inputs are rejected.
+* Invalid inputs must be rejected.
-* Velocity vectors have consistent dimensions.
+* Velocity vectors must have consistent dimensions.
-* Mass flow rates are nonnegative.
+* Mass flow rates must be nonnegative.
-* Multiple inlet and outlet contributions are summed correctly.
+* Multiple inlet and outlet contributions must be summed correctly.
-* Reusable functions are separated from demonstration notebooks.
+* Reusable functions must be separated from demonstration notebooks.
-* Numerical results are compared with manually calculated benchmark cases.
+* Numerical results must be compared with manually calculated benchmark cases.

 ---

 ## Project Roadmap

-### Phase 1 — Integral Analysis
+### Phase 1: Integral Analysis

+Completed:

-* [x] Conservation of mass
+* Conservation of mass
-* [x] Linear momentum equation
+* Linear momentum equation
+* Momentum-flux calculation
-* [x] Pressure and wall-force analysis
+* Pressure and wall-force analysis

+In progress:

-* [ ] Remaining linear-momentum applications
+* Remaining linear-momentum applications
+* More complex control-volume problems

+Planned:

-* [ ] Energy equation
+* Energy equation
-* [ ] Comparison with Bernoulli analysis
+* Comparison with Bernoulli analysis

-### Phase 2 — Differential Analysis
+### Phase 2: Differential Analysis

-* [ ] Material derivative
+Planned topics:

+* material derivative;
+* local acceleration;
-* [ ] Local and convective acceleration
+* convective acceleration;
-* [ ] Differential continuity equation
+* differential continuity equation;
-* [ ] Differential momentum equation
+* differential momentum equation;
-* [ ] Assumption-based equation reduction
+* assumption-based equation reduction.

-### Phase 3 — Viscous-Flow Analysis
+### Phase 3: Viscous-Flow Analysis

 The primary physical system will be steady, incompressible, fully developed laminar flow between two stationary parallel plates.

-The expected velocity field will be represented as
+The flow will be represented by a streamwise velocity that changes only across the channel.

-[
-\mathbf{V}=(u(y),0,0).
-]

-After applying the physical assumptions, the streamwise momentum equation will be reduced to
+The reduced streamwise momentum equation will balance:

-[
-0
-=

--\frac{dp}{dx}
-+
-\mu\frac{d^2u}{dy^2}.
-]
+* the pressure gradient driving the flow;
+* the viscous diffusion resisting velocity differences.

 The analytical stage will determine: